arachnys/cabot/_posts/2014-01-08-graphite-checks.md

 You get the idea.

 There is also at least one provider of SaaS Graphite/statsd hosting: [https://www.hostedgraphite.com/](https://www.hostedgraphite.com/).
+We can't vouch for them but it looks like an easy way of having a dabble.